 We have wonderful links with Norton Pre-School and Debutots.
-It was wonderful to welcome the children with their teddy bears for our Teddy Bears Picnic.
+It was wonderful to welcome the children with their teddy bears.

-In the morning, the residents and children enjoyed singing, exercises and stories outside in our beautiful gardens.
-Joy decorated the gardens with lots of vintage teddy bear memorabilia and teddy bears on the lawn.
+In the morning, residents and children enjoyed singing, exercises and stories outside.
+Joy decorated the gardens with lots of vintage teddy bear memorabilia and teddy bears.
 These scenes brought squeals of laughter from the little ones, who ran around finding all the teddies.

 Registered General Nurse Cath brought her Pets As Therapy dog Jack to join in the fun.
-He is a regular visitor to the Lawns and loved all the extra attention from the children.
-Our activities coordinator Joy who organised the event said “There is nothing more magical than the sound and sight of children laughing and playing and the unconditional love from animals”.
+He is a regular visitor to the Lawns and loved all the extra attention.
+Our activities coordinator Joy said “There is nothing more magical than the sound and sight of children laughing and playing and the unconditional love from animals”.

 Residents’ families and friends joined later for a traditional picnic prepared by our chef Anita.
 She made teddy bear cookies for the children, along with cupcakes and a lemon meringue pie.
 A teddy bear competition followed.
-There were categories including The Oldest Bear, The Best Dressed Bear and The Bear with the Best Name.
+Categories included The Oldest Bear, The Best Dressed Bear and The Bear with the Best Name.

 Our home manager Carol’s Sherlock Holmes Bear came second in the Best Dressed Bear category – much to her delight!
 She said “The benefits of this inter-generational project were plain to see in the smiles and laughter of all ages.
 Even Jack the dog was smiling as he lay on his back having his tummy rubbed.”
 She added “We are delighted to have these special bonds with Norton Pre-school and Debutots.
 Our residents always hugely look forward to their visits”